Rural-inspired dishes

 $ 165

-Corn whiskey, honey with turmeric and lemon juice.
-Short shot.
+Corn whiskey, rosemary and lime juice.

 $ 165